Can I donate bone marrow?

 Age

-- Why younger: medical evidence links younger donor cells to better outcomes, which is why registries prioritize the 18-to-40 range.
+- Why younger: medical evidence links younger donor cells to better outcomes, which is why registries prioritize younger adults within their current recruitment range.

 Health basics